Human rights in Samoa: Domestic violence

 Domestic violence against women remains a prominent issue in Samoa as recognised by its government and CEDAW.
 The Crimes Act 2013 criminalizes rape, including marital rape.
+Maluseu Doris Tulifau established the non-profit organisation Brown Girl Woke to educate and counter against gender-based violence in Samoa.

 Accurate statistics are difficult to obtain as often cases are not reported or recorded due to societal attitudes that discourage this.
 Altering such perspectives is identified as important in combating this problem.
 However, there has been a rise in the number of cases reported in recent years.
 This increase has been attributed to governmental departments and non-governmental organisations (NGO's) in implementing programmes that have created greater awareness of the issue and encouraged reporting.

 Samoa has established measures to aid in combating this problem such as: